-International Arts & Artists (IA&A) at Hillyer Art Space will exhibit works by Monroe Isenberg of College Park, Maryland, Kei Ito of Baltimore and Grant McFarland of Havre de Grace, Maryland, January 5-28.
+International Arts & Artists (IA&A) at Hillyer Art Space is exhibiting works by Monroe Isenberg of College Park, Maryland, Kei Ito of Baltimore and Grant McFarland of Havre de Grace, Maryland, thru January 28.
 IA&A at Hillyer is a nonprofit arts service organization dedicated to promoting cross-cultural understanding and exposure to the arts internationally.
 They fulfill their mission by providing programs and services to artists, arts institutions, cultural organizations, and the public.

 Images below, clockwise from top left: Works by Kei Ito, Monroe Isenberg and Grant McFarland

 The Kreeger Museum in Northwest DC will present an exhibition titled Second Nature: Portuguese Contemporary Art from the EDP Foundation Collection, June 13-July31.
 The exhibition will be the first group exhibition of Portuguese art of the 21st century to be presented in the U.S. Some 30 works by sixteen artists will be shown in media ranging from watercolor to photography to video.
 The exhibition brings together works created over the past two decades by artists from different generations, each of whom employs modern technology and materials to capture, filter, and reinvent the natural world, thereby generating a “second nature.”
 Image below: Sandra Rocha, Untitled (DR-Um Diário da República, 2012), 2014, inkjet print (Epson Ultrachrome K3) on Hot Press Paper